hyperledger/aries-rfcs/concepts/0519-goal-codes/README.md

 ### Goals for others

 Related to directionality, it may occasionally be desirable to propose goals to others, rather than adovcating your own: "Let &lt;parties = us = Alice, Bob, and Carol> &lt;goal = hold an auction&gt; -- I nominate Carol to be the &lt;role = auctioneer&gt; and get us started."
-The difference between a normal message and an unusual one like this is not visible in the goal code; it should be exposed in additional fields that associate the goal with a particular DID+role pair.
+The difference between a normal message and an unusual one like this is not visible in the goal code; it should be exposed in additional fields that associate the goal with a particular identifier+role pair.
 Essentially, you are proposing a goal to another party, and these extra fields clarify who should receive the proposal, and what role/perspective they might take with respect to the goal.

 Making proposals like this may be a feature in some protocols.
 Where it is, the protocols determine the message field names for the goal code, the role, and the DID associated with the role and goal.